From quantum time to manifestly covariant QFT: On the need for a quantum-action-based quantization: Spacetime classical and quantum mechanics

 where only connected diagrams are to be considered (the denominator should be expanded as well and the usual ``vacuum bubble'' cancellation follows).
 Within $\langle \dots \rangle_\tau$ we may use the basic two-point contractions to compute any mean value, as it follows from Wick's theorem applied to the gaussian operator $e^{i\tau\mathcal{S}_{\text{free}}}$ \footnote{We remark that in the present formalism one does not need to derive a Wick's theorem of time-ordered contractions.
 We only make use of the basic ``algebraic'' Wick's theorem applied to free/gaussian quantum actions.
 The time-dependent Wick's theorem emerges as a consequence of the properties of the action.}.
 To give a few basic examples, when evaluating $\langle \phi(x_1)\phi(x_2)\phi(x_3)\phi(x_4)\rangle^{(\text{int})}_{\tau}$ the first order term in Eq.\ \eqref{eq:perturb} leads to contractions of the form

 while the second order term leads e.g. to

 and to other permutations on external legs of this one-loop diagram (corresponding to the three different scattering channels).
 One can verify that for each propagator, a factor $\tau$ is implicitly involved in these contractions so that the proper small $\tau$ limit gives the corresponding standard QFT result with the Feynman diagrams representing the same quantities.
+This also indicates that for small $\tau$ the divergences appearing in loop diagrams in the current formalism match precisely the divergences in the standard formulation.
+In addition, the formalism allows one to regulate interacting theories from the onset.
+This in particular suggest novel ways to explicitly control the Lorentz symmetry breaking induced by regularization, with the symmetry of space and time preserved in the process (see details in Appendix \ref{app:continuumtimelimit}).

 In summary, in order to obtain correlation functions of interacting theories one just need to consider expectation values of field insertions with respect to interacting quantum actions.
 We recall that correlation functions are one of the main ingredients of QFTs as they, in particular, allow one to compute S-matrix elements by means of the Lehmann–Symanzik–Zimmermann (LSZ) reduction formula \cite{lehmann1955formulierung}.
 Similar considerations hold for fermions and boson-fermion interactions (see Appendix \ref{app:fermions} and the recent results in \cite{diaz2025spacetime}).